 The race issue

-I am not one to make everything about race, but, given the history of the matter, I believe that race plays an important part when it comes to understanding female sex tourism in The Gambia.
+Given the history of the matter, I believe that race plays an important part when it comes to understanding female sex tourism in The Gambia.

 The Gambia was once a major slave-trading port and The British Empire used this region for its people.
 At this time, Black people could be bought, sold, shipped abroad, raped and forced to work, and none of this was illegal.